ardiantutomo/cinch-assignment/README.md

     composer install
     ```

+5. setup .env file (I use .env.example as template)

-5. Run the migrations:
+6. Run the migrations:

     ```bash
     php artisan migrate
     ```

-6. Start the development server:
+7. Start the development server:
     ```bash
     php artisan serve
     ```
+8. Register a user by using the register endpoint
+9. Use the access token to access the protected routes (List and Show product)

 ## Running Unit Tests